 All tuition and fee payments are non-refundable subject to the withdrawal and dismissal policy below.
 Absences and vacation days do not result in any tuition discount.
+Families receiving financial aid are expected to contribute at least 15 hours of service to the school per semester as recorded by the administrator who also is the information source for volunteer opportunities.

 OLWA will charge a late fee of \$50 per week for delinquent tuition payments.
 If tuition is late for more than two weeks, OLWA may in its sole and complete discretion suspend the student until all tuition payments and late fees are current.
 If tuition is late for more than one month, the school may in its sole and complete discretion dismiss the student.
-Until financial obligations are satisfied, OLWA may withhold the student's academic records and diploma
+Until financial obligations are satisfied, OLWA may withhold the student's academic records and diploma.